-If the swinging seems as the only alternative to the relationship’s end, then you should consider couples therapy rather than engaging in the lifestyle.
+If swinging seems like the only alternative to the relationship’s end, then you should consider couples therapy rather than engaging in the lifestyle.
 Deciding to embrace the swinging lifestyle from a place of desperation makes the decision itself seem like an ultimatum.
 If swinging is the only option available, do not choose it.

 Swinging should never be an act of desperation, but mutual & fully consensual exploration.
-It’s a courageous act of exploring your sexual freedom, while nurturing the relationship you have.
+It’s a courageous act of exploring your sexual freedom while nurturing the relationship you have.
 Swinging is not a guilt-free version of cheating, but a mutual exploration of sexual freedom in which the intimacy between a couple is not compromised.
 Swinging couples work together to establish their own personal rules and boundaries that they want to follow.
 They write their own rules for their own relationship.
 Swingers may not blindly follow rules, but that doesn’t mean rules don’t matter.

 Swinging requires healthy relationship tools.

 Swinging is an endeavor that requires open communication, trust that the customized rules are going to be respected, and the commitment to each other so that their private relationship is always prioritized over the swinging lifestyle.

 Unlike the silent expectations and tacit rules of what fidelity implies in monogamous relationships, in the swinging lifestyle the agreements are made explicitly.
 Coming up with the rules that both partners feel comfortable and safe with is a complex process that requires honesty, transparency, and trust.
 Flawed relationships tend not to have the relationship skills that are required for a couple to avoid drama in the swinging world.